OmkarAcharekar/Runtime-Aws_Lambda/README.md

 Error types should implement [std::fmt::Display](https://doc.rust-lang.org/std/fmt/trait.Display.html).

 ## Build and Deploy
-`rtlambda` is designed to be built into a single executable that contains both your function code and the runtime itself (In AWS terms the runtime "is embedded in the function deployment package").
+`Runtime-Aws_Lambda` is designed to be built into a single executable that contains both your function code and the runtime itself (In AWS terms the runtime "is embedded in the function deployment package").

 AWS currently allows you to deploy your function on either `x86` or `aarch64` based machines with either the Amazon Linux 2 OS or the legacy Amazon Linux.